rebeccatraceyt/Kryan/README.md

 ### Design
 #### Colour Scheme
-The main colours used throughout the website were a mixture of Black and White with Red accents.
+The main colours used throughout the website are a mixture of Black and White with Red accents.

 The chosen colour scheme is a reflection of the artist's look and feel.

 #### Typography
-The pairing of the fonts Cabin and Raleway was used throughout the website with Sans Serif as the fallback font in case of import failure.
+The pairing of the fonts Cabin and Raleway is used throughout the website with Sans Serif as the fallback font in case of import failure.

 Both Cabin and Raleway are sans typefaces and were chosen to reflect the modern personality of the website.